Founding Director Emeritus,

 The University of Melbourne

-Companies need to disseminate their activities for SDGs and financial sector can encourage their activities.
+Companies need to transparently disseminate their activities for SDGs and the financial sector can encourage their activities.
 Advocacy on efforts related to SDGs is the starting point.
-By announcing new challenges such as charging money for plastic shopping bags, companies get opinions of both positive and negative.
-However this may also lead to get support from stakeholders and outside partners including customers.
-Although it may be difficult for some companies to accomplish activities for SDGs by themselves, it is necessary to encourage collaboration such as gathering a little bit from their budgets as well as promote dialogue.
+By announcing new initiatives to help meet our global and local challenges, such as charging money for plastic shopping bags, companies get both positive and negative feedback from customers.
+But with the intensified public dialogue and increased transparency, this will also probably get support from stakeholders and outside partners as well as customers.
+Although it may be difficult for some companies to accomplish internalize activities that would help the SDGs in their own work, they can still think of encouraging collaboration with others and participating in Corporate Social Responsibility by giving a small part of their budgets to supporting constructive activities as well as to promote dialogue.

-We are off to a good start and certainly by having these kinds of discussions, we, all of us, are taking another step forward to the right direction.
+We are off to a good start and certainly by having these kinds of discussions, we, all of us, are taking another step forward in the right direction.